Can a claim still be made if the person affected by medical negligence has died?

 What should I do next?

-The first step is to contact our team of medical negligence solicitors for a free consultation.
+The first step is to contact a team of medical negligence solicitors for a free consultation.
 This is an opportunity to discuss what has happened with an experienced and empathetic solicitor, who will be able to assess the situation and let you know if you have a valid case.

 If you do have a valid claim, they will be able to offer you a no win no fee service.
 This enables you to proceed with your claim for compensation without the worry of paying any upfront fees, and without any financial risk of losing your case.
-If our solicitors are unable to win your medical negligence claim, you won’t pay them a penny.
+If your solicitors are unable to win your medical negligence claim, you won’t pay them a penny.